-What will a “hard Brexit” mean for companies and people who send goods to or receive goods from the UK?
+What does Brexit mean for companies and people sending and receiving goods to or from the UK?

 If you send an item (including gifts) from an EU country to the UK, or other countries outside the EU, this is considered to be an export.
 Ordinary letters that do not contain goods are not considered to be exports.

 What are the requirements for companies that export?

 According to the Customs Agency, companies that export outside the EU have to, for example:

 - report goods in advance, with summarizing import declarations, and apply the rules for safety and protection when exporting

 - report in advance the means of transport and goods at the exit point from the EU

 - pay or provide guarantees for customs duties and other fees before the goods can be released for transfer into free circulation

 - in some cases, to import or export certain goods, it may also be necessary to obtain permission for certain customs formalities, such as active and passive processing